RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > Total number of visitors for the 1st day of RESTCON conference was 2k.

 - 28th August 2020
-> ResetHacker announcement of Outstanding community partners is Thapar university, Owasp tiet, Vellore Institute of Technology and The Hacker meetups.
+> ResetHacker introduced the community partners of RESTCON, Thapar university, Owasp tiet, Vellore Institute of Technology and The Hacker meetups.

 - 22nd August 2020
 > ResetHacker announcement of 2 days RESTCON Conference.